In page navigation

 Trading is the same process as buying and selling shares, it’s just done over shorter periods of time with the aim to make small profits on a regular basis.
 This means that you can make money faster and spend your profits in your day-to-day life – however, on the other side it means you can lose money faster as well.
 For inexperienced investors, we generally recommend making investments for at least 6 months to a year instead of making trades in quick succession.

-You can trade Royal Mail shares through buying and selling shares, or by trading with CFDs.
+You can trade Royal Mail shares directly, or you can use CFDs.
 These allow investors to speculate on stock prices and trade with leverage in pursuit of bigger gains.
 CFDs trading is explained further in the next section, but it is worth noting that beginners should avoid trading with leverage.
 It comes with large risks and is best left to experienced investors.

 When it comes to investing in any stock, the two options you have are share dealing and trading.
 Which one of these methods to opt for largely depends on your investment timeline, with more long-term investors tending to go for share dealing, and those with a focus on short-term gains pursuing an aggressive trading strategy.